PK-9595/Ansible-HomeAssistant/README.md

     vim .env
     ```
     *Feel free to use any editor of your choice*
-5. Load the desired variables in the `.env` file and run the ansible playbook through the script:
+5. Run the below command to load the desired variables in the `.env` file and run the ansible playbook:
     ```bash
     source load_env.sh
     ```